adrianyau/SQL-Final-Project/cleaning_data.md

    FROM sales_report
    ```

-4. In the 'analytics' table, there were 4,301,122 rows of data, which led to my assuption that there may be duplicate records.
+4. In the 'analytics' table, there were 4,301,122 rows of data, which led to my assumption that there may be duplicate records to attribute to this huge number.
 To remove:

 ```sql
 SELECT DISTINCT *